hanabi/hanabi.github.io/Reference.md

   * Alice has a clued + known playable red 1 and a clued + known playable blue 2 in her hand.
   * Alice plays blue 2.
   * Bob comes next.
 Bob knows that normally, when you have a choice between two cards, you are supposed to play the lowest rank card.
 (Unless it is a blind-play, or it leads into someone's hand, or it is a 5.)
 Bob does not see any blue 3's, so he knows that Alice was supposed to play the red 1 instead of the blue 2.
 Alice **did not** play the card with *Priority*.
-  * This means that Bob must have blue 3.
+  * This means that Bob must have a blue 3.
 Bob does not have any clued cards in his hand, so he blind-plays his *Finesse Position* card.
 * Similar to a normal *Prompt*, if a *Priority Prompt* could apply to two or more clued cards, then you should play the left-most one.
 * Similar to a normal *Prompt*, if a *Priority Prompt* made you play the left-most card and it was not the matching card, then you should continuing playing clued cards until you find the matching card.